What's the Difference Between Soda Water vs. Club Soda vs. Sparkling Water vs. Tonic Water?

 At its core, sparkling mineral water is calorie-free as it is naturally sourced from underground springs.
 Some brands such as San Pellegrino's flavored sparkling waters can contain upwards of 30 calories per serving, due to the addition of natural sweeteners and fruit juice concentrates.
 Where brands such as Perrier also offer flavored sparkling mineral water with calories up to 10 per serving.

-What are the Benefits of Drinking Carbonated Water?
+What are the benefits of drinking carbonated water?

-soda water
+Health benefits of soda water

 Seltzer, or sparkling water, is made by carbonating filtered water with added carbon dioxide gas.
 This process involves using a device to inject the gas into the water and to create bubbles of CO2 that dissolve in the liquid.

 Many sparkling water enthusiasts use an at-home soda machine and refill their CO2 canisters with an online CO2 exchange program.
 Soda water takes this a step further.
-Instead of simply infusing the filtered water with CO2 gas, bicarbonate soda is also infused alongside the CO2.
+Instead of simply infusing the filtered water with CO2 gas, bicarbonate soda is also infused alongside the CO2.Â

 Club soda is similarly created, except mineral salts are added to give it an additional taste and flavor profile.
 These minerals can include potassium bicarbonate, potassium sulfate, disodium phosphate, or other natural flavors depending on the manufacturer's specific recipe.